mikeshultz/dead-drop/README.md

 # Dead Drop

-Very simple text notepad that allows anyone to write and read to it.
+Very simple Web-based text notepad that allows anyone to write and read to it.
 Everything exists in memory.
 It's only intended for temporary notes.

 ## Quickstart